superdesk/live-blog-docs/README.rst

    .. literalinclude:: examples/post.72.xml
        :language: xml

 #.
-You get complete the information about the Author, Type of Blog post, etc by following the links in the response.
+Complete the information about the Author, Type of Blog post, etc by following the links in the response.

 See :ref:`Resources` for more information.